Code-Institute-Submissions/lastmilestone/README.md

   2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
   3. As a First Time Visitor, I want to be able to easily find the location of the gym.
   5. As a First Time Visitor, I want to see what kind of exercises, facilities are there.
-  6. As a First Time Visitor,I want to find information about products and trainers and membership options.
+  6. As a First Time Visitor, I want to find information about products, and trainers and membership options.
   7. As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, I want to find information about classes and class timetables.
     2. As a Returning Visitor, I want to find information about products and trainers and membership options.
-    3. As a Returning Visitor, I want to find the way to get in touch with the GYM.
+    3. As a Returning Visitor, I want to find a way to get in touch with the GYM.
-    4. As  a Returning Visitor, I want to find community links..
+    4. As  a Returning Visitor, I want to find community links.

 - #### Frequent User Goals